RamiroIsaJ/Bank_layout/README.md

 # Web development - Frontend
 Web page layout using **HTML, CSS, Bootstrap and Javascript**.
-This template is designed to a Bank.
+This template is designed to a Bank which is a project to Rolling Code School according to the training to Web FullStack developer.

 ## Navbar and slider
 ![image info](./src/ima1.png)